-Student Privacy Policies: The PTA faculty/staff will abide by the NWFSC Board of Trustees Policy SS 2.00, FERPA and Student Records, pages 125-128.
-Please visit the college website for more information: https://www.nwfsc.edu/about/leadership/board-of-trustees/
+Student Privacy Policies: The PTA faculty/staff will abide by the NWFSC Board of Trustees Policy SS 2.00, FERPA and Student Records.

 Human Subjects: Students should understand that they will be required to be a subject for simulated treatment by other students and faculty members.
 This is necessary in order to learn safe and competent manual physical therapy procedures.
 In every instance the simulation will be professional, discrete, and directed towards the understanding of a specific treatment and/or intervention.
 Each student will be required to sign an informed consent form prior to the first day of their first lab class.
 Consent will remain active throughout the student's matriculation.
 Signed consent forms will be placed in the student's academic file in the office of the program director.
 A copy of the consent form is located in the appendix.